Experienced Truck Accident Lawyers in Chicago

 Unfortunately, there are in variety of causes of truck accidents in and around the Chicago area.
 This city is a hotbed of commercial activity, and much of that activity depends on large trucks.
 There are a variety of ways that these accidents can occur.
 Of course, there are times when drivers of passenger vehicles can cause these accidents.
 However, there are also times when the actions of truck drivers or trucking companies can also cause serious accidents.

 - Truck drivers.
 It is vital that all truck drivers obtain their commercial driver’s license and thoroughly understand how to operate each vehicle they are asked to drive.
-Importantly, truck drivers must follow all traffic laws as well as laws specifically related to commercial trucking activity in Illinois.
-Truck drivers must also follow hours of service requirements set forth by the FMCSA in order to avoid fatigue driving.
+Truck drivers must follow all traffic laws as well as laws specifically related to commercial trucking activity in Illinois.
+They must also follow hours of service requirements set forth by the FMCSA in order to avoid driver fatigue.
 Failing to do so could lead to serious accidents.
-Truck drivers can also cause serious accidents if they operate their vehicle while impaired by alcohol drugs.
+Truck drivers can also cause serious accidents if they operate their vehicle while impaired by alcohol or drugs.

 - Trucking companies.
 Truck owners and operators can also cause serious accidents to occur on the roadway.
 It is the responsibility of all truck owners and operators to properly inspect their vehicles according to the guidelines set forth by the FMCSA.
 If they do not do this, there is a chance that a large commercial truck could experience vehicle failure while traveling down the highway.
 Truck owners and operators also have a responsibility to ensure that all drivers are properly trained, and owners and operators must never pressure drivers to overload the vehicles or drive longer than the hours of service requirements allow.